mydaytrip/partner-api/source/includes/day-trips-api.md

 ## Update Booking

 This endpoint modifies an existing booking, allowing changes to pickup time, location, and passenger count.
+The current cutoff for updates is 24 hours before the trip departure time.

 > To update the passenger count and pickup location for a booking: